evanbones/iGIFup/README.md

 # iGIFup.lol

-An early 2000s-style e-commerce site for buying and selling retro GIFs
+An early 2000s-style e-commerce site for buying and selling retro GIFs.

-Created by **Evan Bowness** and **Patrick Rinn**
+Created by **Evan Bowness** and **Patrick Rinn**.

----

 ## Mission Statement

 Our mission at iGIFup.lol is to preserve and celebrate early 2000s Internet culture by curating and selling authentic 2000s-2010s GIFs.
 We aim to combine the digital nostalgia of the early computing age with the horrendous price markups of the modern era.

----

 ## About

 iGIFup.lol is an online storefront dedicated to the revival of early 2000s Internet art through the sale of retro GIFs: from glittering "Under Construction" banners and flaming skulls to pixelated dancing babies.

-In a grim modern era dominated by corporate ultraminimalist slop, iGIFup offers a refreshing return to the humanist, expressive joy of Web 1.0 aesthetics.
-Our carefully curated collections tap into nostalgia marketing and the resurgence of Y2K digital culture, targeting artists, designers, and brands seeking authentic retro visuals.
+In a grim modern era dominated by corporate ultraminimalist slop, iGIFup offers a refreshing return to the expressive joy of Web 1.0 aesthetics.
+Our carefully curated collections tap into nostalgia marketing and the resurgence of Y2K culture, targeting artists, designers, and brands seeking authentic retro visuals.

-Through simple, pain-free, and fast digital downloads, iGIFup bridges past and present: turning the forgotten relics of GeoCities into the collectible pop art of the future.
+Through excruciatingly slow digital downloads, iGIFup bridges past and present: turning the relics of GeoCities into the collectible pop art of the future.

----

 ## Tech Stack